-RAPT 307 Leadership and Administration in Educational Ministry S odd (3 SH)
+RAPT 307 Leadership and Administration in Educational Ministry

 A study of the process required for healthy, effective organization in local church Christian Education and Youth Ministry programs.
 Students will learn how to work with volunteers and multiple-member staffs, build and supervise budgets, and organizational management strategies useful to administering church programs.